 Watch the video

-Considered as more than a physical representation of a loved one, linked to the cult of Shango, the ibedji statues are believed to influence the life and prosperity of the family, and the latter continues to address prayers to them on domestic altars through ritual libations.
+Considered as much more than a physical representation of a loved one, the ibedji influences the life of the family, which is why the latter continues to address prayers to it and to devote worship and libations to it.

 There are dozens of different stylistic currents for these famous pieces.
 A careful comparative study has been carried out by Fausto Polo and Jean David in the book Catalogue of the Ibeji